Centurion774477/Lieksa/README.md

 * Python
 * PHP

-The only comment symbol that is recognized is a hashtag: '#', but I am actively working on expanding the compatability.
+The comment symbols that are recognized are # and // -- which accounts for a surprising amount of languages.

 Unlike other documentation generators that only consume your special syntax, Lieksa consumes all of your comments no matter what.
 The catch is, it only consumes comments above a function.
 I don't see why you would be commenting above a function for any purpose besides documentation, so this shouldn't cause any problems.